Aller au contenu principal

 • For other PhD candidates, LIVES offers financial assistance (travel) of up to 200.-CHF per session (up to 5 sessions).
 For expenses on accommodation, LIVES subsidies are available for a few students.
 Please contact us for details.

-• During workshops, coffee breaks are covered.
+• During workshops, lunch and coffee breaks are covered.

 • During the LIVES Doctoriales, lunch and coffee breaks are covered.